 Stacked projections are best calibrated using VIOSO Calibrator as a standalone program and follow the steps below to perform a camera based calibration:

-You are using a 4-head WINGS machine and want to do a 2-projector panorama as a double stack of FullHD projectors.
-Combine each 2 outputs as a virtual stretched display (nVidia mosaic or AMD surround group) of 3840x1080px, so you end up with two wide stretched virtual displays with 3840x1080px each in Windows afterwards.
+You are using a 4-head mediaserver and want to do a 2-projector panorama as a double stack of FullHD projectors.
+Combine each 2 outputs as a virtual stretched display (nVidia mosaic or similar) of 3840x1080px, so you end up with two wide stretched virtual displays with 3840x1080px each afterwards.
 Each display group will represent its own projection stack level and has to be cabled that way.

 2. Perform a camera based calibration for each stack level separately.

-Start WINGS VIOSO and open the VIOSO Callibrator from the “Programs” menu in the main menu bar.
+Start VIOSO Calibrator as standalone application.
 As targets you will see your two “wide” displays as display compounds.
 Please make sure to set the correct split settings in the options for each of them.
 Perform a separate camera based calibration for each display compound.
 Do not close the calibrator program in between.

 Select “Stack compound calibrations” from the Calibration menu.
 After the calculation has been done, make sure that the “stacking mode” checkbox is selected.
 Activate the calibration with the “Preview” button and verify your stacked projection using an appropriate test image.
-If everything is satisfactory, go to File-Export and export as a .VWF file for WINGS VIOSO.
-Close the Calibrator.
+If everything is satisfactory, go to menu “File-Export” and export in the appropriate way for the video playback system (VWF, MPCDI, etc.)

-4. Check screen settings in WINGS VIOSO and import calibration.
+4. Check screen settings in the video application and import calibration.